revola-ai/realtime-api-wrapper/PROVIDER_SUPPORT.md

 ## Event Normalization

-All providers emit events with a `server.` prefix to maintain consistency.
-The package automatically handles:

-1. **Events already prefixed** (e.g., from provider normalization layers) - Used as-is
-2. **Events without prefix** (e.g., raw OpenAI events) - Automatically prefixed with `server.`
+**Provider implementations should emit events WITHOUT the `server.` prefix.**

+The RealtimeAPI wrapper automatically adds the `server.` prefix to all incoming events.
+This keeps provider implementations simple and maintains a clean separation of concerns - providers focus on translating to the universal event format, and the wrapper handles the prefixing.

 ### Normalized Event Format